 - The spectacular limestone scenery includes hazards a dog could fall into such as caves, limestone pavement and sink holes.
 Please stick to the paths.

-Watch out for instructional signage on gates and posts, call into a National Park Centre for more advice (dogs welcome).
+Watch out for instructional signage on gates and posts, call into a National Park Visitor Centre for more advice (dogs welcome).

 Coming on holiday